 Case Study / Compensation Redesign

-Also recommended the process be undertaken every other year rather than annually and that discretionary bonuses/penalties be used in the “off” years.
-Urged management at the highest level to exhaustively communicate the goals of the firm, the strategy, and how the compensation system supported both.
+Since the comp process can be an onerous “time suck” for many, we recommended the process be undertaken every other year rather than annually and that discretionary bonuses/penalties be used in the “off” years.

 The firm will be moving to the new system following one “hybrid” transition year.
 Supporting the strategic plan’s principles through the mechanism of compensation has renewed the partnership’s commitment to the new way forward.